 A jury or insurance company will make a pain-and-suffering award based on evidence presented to them.
 Your personal injury lawyer must understand how your pain and suffering should be valued, as well as how to persuade the jury or insurance adjuster.

-The personal injury attorneys of Cohen & Jaffe provide aggressive and effective representation for a wide range of personal injury and wrongful death cases.
+The Long Island personal injury attorneys of the Law Office of Cohen & Jaffe, LLP provide aggressive and effective representation for a wide range of personal injury and wrongful death cases.
 Our experienced lawyers invest the time and resources to get full value for our clients’ pain and suffering.
 We know how to calculate damages and justify it to an insurance adjuster or a jury.